Chaotic/home-assistant-config/readme.md

 This is the config for my active home assistant system.
 This setup is heavily inspired by [Frenck's Home Assistant Config](https://github.com/frenck/home-assistant-config).

-I'm still in the process of setting everything up and moving off a smartthings hub (or getting the smartthings2mqtt bridge to work)
 Everything is set up in its own file so that I can more easily add/remove components.

+I'm still in the process of setting everything up part of which is putting on every possible component that seems interesting and figuring out what I want to actually keep.

 ## Deployment